 The importance of each member’s responsibilities, particularly in their individual preparation for each rehearsal and performance is stressed.
 Singers at this level are expected to practice their music at home daily for 20-30 minutes daily and work on theory at least once a week between rehearsals.

-The Chamber Choir begins rehearsals in early September.
-Get the full Chamber Choir 2016-17 Schedule here.
+The Chamber Choir begins rehearsals the second Monday in September.